LuisBosquez/azure-cosmosdb-graph/README.md

 ### Example 2

-Can you guess who nm0000206 is based on what movies they are "in" ?
+Quiz: Can you guess who nm0000206 is based on what movies he/she is "in" ?
 ```
 $ python cosmos_graph.py query $dbname $collname in nm0000206
 ```